Joy in the Morning ... After the Mourning

 For whatever encouragement it may be, try to remember that no matter how disappointed you are feeling or how much you are hurting right now, know that every heartache and loss has within it the seeds of opportunity.
 Hidden within each disappointment is a pearl of great price, which, when found, will dwarf your problem.
 The greatest success stories are written by people who, against seemingly overwhelming and often insurmountable odds, have accepted their trials and turned them into opportunities for personal growth and stepping stones on their pathway to success.

 With God's help you and I can do the same.
 Trust him and choose friends who will empower you to do so.

-Suggested prayer: "Dear God, in every disappointment, heartache, sorrow, and trial I experience, help me to always keep trusting my life to you and, in the process, will you please make something beautiful out of my life.
-Please do this for your glory, and thank you for hearing and answering my prayer.
-Gratefully, in Jesus' name, amen."
+Suggested prayer: "Dear God, in every disappointment, heartache, sorrow, and trial I experience, help me to always keep trusting my life to You and, in the process, will You please make something beautiful out of my life.
+Please do this for Your glory, and thank You for hearing and answering my prayer.
+Gratefully in Jesus's name, amen."

 1. Psalm 30:5 (NKJV).